ahmed605/dotnet_mono/README.md

 ## Targets and Dependencies

-Right now the codegen introduces only one target `ilasm-mone`.
+Right now the codegen introduces only one target `ilasm-mono`.
 It expects `ilasm` and `mono` executables to be available in the `$PATH` environment variables.
 Lots of Linux distros provide them via the mono packages in their official repos:

 ```consols
 $ sudo xbps-install mono      # Void Linux